 RICS Home Surveys and Valuations made simple...

-If you’re not sure which type of survey or valuation you need, please check the table below, or else send us a message or give us a call, we would be happy to advise.
-We are based in Norwich and cover the whole of Norfolk, Norwich, and North Suffolk and undertake RICS Home Survey Level 2 (Homebuyer) and Level 3 (Building Survey) reports, as well as RICS-accredited ‘Red Book’ Valuations.
+If you’re not sure which type of survey or valuation you need, please click Which Survey do I Need?, or else send us a message or give us a call, we would be happy to advise.
+We are based in Norwich and cover the whole of Norfolk and Norwich and undertake RICS Home Survey Level 2 (Homebuyer) and Level 3 (Building Survey) reports, as well as RICS-accredited ‘Red Book’ Valuations.
 You will be looked after by one of our fully qualified RICS surveyors who will be your dedicated contact through the home survey process.

 Why choose Peer | King Surveyors?